IJustinChan/Brick-Breaker/README.md

 seconds, and this function then calls itself, which resets everything.
 While this solution works, I probably should have created a class called "Game" that controls everything, including the other classes and objects.
 This would make it easier to reset the game and it makes all the other classes and objects easier to control.
-It also leadd to the code being more organized.
+It also leads to the code being more organized.